Hedget (HGET) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hedget Historical Price

-According to the latest data gathered on Hedget live price page, the current price of Hedget is 0.04699388USD.
-The circulating supply of Hedget(HGET) is 1.75M HGET , giving it a market capitalization of $80.65K.
+According to the latest data gathered on Hedget live price page, the current price of Hedget is 0.04503155USD.
+The circulating supply of Hedget(HGET) is 1.75M HGET , giving it a market capitalization of $78.87K.

 The Hedget Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HGET based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.